 3 more groups than budgeted heard a ‘yes’ this year, thanks to the generosity of Seeley Lakers!

-Twelve grant requests were fully funded, for a total of $32,200 awarded for 2024 projects benefitting Seeley Lake.
+Twelve grant requests were fully funded, for a total of $32,200 awarded for 2024 projects benefiting Seeley Lake.

 Over $364,000 has been awarded through the SLCF Community Grant program since 2003, helping 41 groups accomplish projects benefitting Seeley Lake